Nurse Education, Practice Quality and Retention Grants

 Length and Time Phasing of Assistance

 RNPC provides support for a four-year project period.
 VNPC provides support for a three-year project period.
-VBSN grant recipients each received one additional year of supplemental funding.
-IPCP BHI provided support for a three-year project period, with two, one year extensions in funding Recipients draw down funds, as necessary, from the Payment Management System (PMS), the centralized web based payment system for HHS awards.
+IPCP BHI provided support for a three-year project period.
+SET supports a two-year project period.
+CFPA and MHTP will support a four-year project period.
+RNTP will support a three-year project period.
 Recipients draw down funds, as necessary, from the Payment Management System (PMS).
 PMS is the centralized web based payment system for HHS awards.

 Who do I contact about this opportunity?